 Country: Hong Kong

-On April 5, 2016, Alibaba Group acquired SCMP Group in a $266 million deal including the South China Morning Post.
+On April 5, 2016, Alibaba Group acquired SCMP Group in a $266 million deal, including the South China Morning Post.
 Former CEO of Digg, Gary Liu is CEO of the South China Morning Post since 2017.
 Tammy Tam Wai Yee is the Editor-in-Chief.
-For a complete list of corporate executives please see here.
+For a complete list of corporate executives, please see here.

 Funded by / Ownership

 According to a Quartz article dated 2017, they state that after being acquired by Alibaba Group, SCMP’s narrative became more pro-China.
-The article also quotes Joseph Tsai, Alibaba’s co-founder and vice chairman, as saying “We wanted to tell the biggest story of our lifetime, which is China.”
+The article also quotes Joseph Tsai, Alibaba’s co-founder, and vice-chairman, as saying, “We wanted to tell the biggest story of our lifetime, which is China.”
 According to the NY Times, the new mission of SCMP is “improving China’s image overseas and combating what it sees as anti-Chinese bias in the foreign media.”
-Reuters points out that Jack Ma, the head of Alibaba Group Holding Ltd is a Communist Party member.
+Reuters points out that Jack Ma, the head of Alibaba Group Holding Ltd, is a Communist Party member.

 In review, The South China Morning Post publishes stories with emotionally loaded headlines such as this “Chinese companies moving to Vietnam keep quiet on trade war to avoid wrath of authorities and staff.”
-This article does not report favorably on China as evidenced by this quote from the article “Chinese state media may have launched a fierce propaganda campaign, placing the blame for the trade war squarely at the feet of the US government.”
+This article does not report favorably on China, as evidenced by this quote from the article “Chinese state media may have launched a fierce propaganda campaign, placing the blame for the trade war squarely at the feet of the US government.”

 Overall, we rate The South China Morning Post Left-Center biased based on editorial positions that moderately favor the left and Mixed for factual reporting due to poor sourcing.
-(M. Huitsing 8/4/2017) Updated (5/16/2019)
+(M. Huitsing 8/4/2017) Updated (07/26/2022)